 What if we would reverse that?
-What if we could dream and act as if we were granted immortality and doubt, hate and expect nothing as if death would not make any difference?
+What if we could dream and act as if we were granted immortality and doubt, hate, and expect nothing as if death would not make any difference?

-How much happiness could we feel?
+How much happier could we feel?

 How much love and light could we give and receive?

-We can only hope that at the end of it, we will swim in rivers of stars, be warmed up by the heat of love suns and rest our tired souls on clouds of compassion and forgiveness and we will eternally listen for love mermaid songs who will remember who we are in love and peace.
+We can only hope that at the end of it, we will swim in rivers of stars, be warmed up by the heat of love suns, and rest our tired souls on clouds of compassion and forgiveness, and we will eternally listen for love mermaid songs who will remember who we are in love and peace.

 Keep shining, and never give up!